starship-s/Open-WebUI-OpenRouter-pipe/docs/tooling_and_integrations.md

 # Tools, plugins, and integrations

-**Scope:** How tool schemas are built, how `function_call` items are executed, and how optional integrations (web search plugin, MCP tool specs) are attached.
+**Scope:** How tool schemas are built, how `function_call` items are executed, and how Open WebUI tool sources (registry + Direct Tool Servers) are attached.

 > **Quick Navigation**: [📘 Docs Home](README.md) | [⚙️ Configuration](valves_and_configuration_atlas.md) | [🏗️ Architecture](developer_guide_and_architecture.md) | [🔒 Security](security_and_encryption.md)

 This pipe supports OpenRouter Responses API tool calling with a controlled execution pipeline and operator-tunable concurrency limits.
-It also supports optional integrations:
+Tool sources and integrations:

+- Open WebUI tool registry tools (server-side Python tools).
+- Open WebUI **Direct Tool Servers** (client-side OpenAPI tools executed in the browser via Socket.IO).
 - OpenRouter web-search (as a `plugins` entry, not a function tool).
-- Remote MCP server definitions (as `tools` entries of type `mcp`).

 ---